ivan-konov/StarWarsAnimatedTransitioning/README.md

+*NOTICE* I am updating the project to modern Swift.
+This will be updated as well after I am done.

 #StarWarsAnimatedTransitioning

 UIViewController animated transitioning mimicking the Star Wars scene transitions using the custom animated transition APIs added in iOS 7.